Steve McQueen (director): Shame (2011)

 In 2011, McQueen's second major theatrical film Shame was released.
 Set in New York City, it stars Michael Fassbender as a sex addict whose life is suddenly turned upside-down when his estranged sister (Carey Mulligan) reappears.

-The film was premiered at Venice Film Festival and was shown at the New York Film Festival and the Toronto Film Festival.
-It received critical acclaim with Roger Ebert of Chicago Sun-Times giving the film four out of four stars and describing it as "a powerful film" and "courageous and truthful", commenting that "this is a great act of filmmaking and acting.
+The film was premiered at the Venice Film Festival and was shown at the New York Film Festival and the Toronto Film Festival.

+The film received critical acclaim, with Roger Ebert of Chicago Sun-Times giving the film four out of four stars and describing it as "a powerful film" and "courageous and truthful", commenting that "this is a great act of filmmaking and acting.
 I don't believe I would be able to see it twice."
 Ebert would later name it his second best film of 2011.
 Todd McCarthy of The Hollywood Reporter gave the film a positive review, stating, "Driven by a brilliant, ferocious performance by Michael Fassbender, Shame is a real walk on the wild side, a scorching look at a case of sexual addiction that's as all-encompassing as a craving for drugs."